asmason777/election-analysis/README.md

 1. If NEW_VARIABLE (now holding vote count for COUNTY A) > LARGEST_COUNT (variable set to 0).
 In this case, the first county (COUNTY A) to test this conditional will always be greater than 0 so the statement will always be “true.”

 3. LARGEST_COUNT = NEW_VARIABLE.
-Here we are changing the value of LARGEST_COUNT to be equal to the number of the votes for the first county (COUNTY A).
+Here the value of LARGEST_COUNT is being updated to be equal to the number of the votes for the first county (COUNTY A).
 It is important to remember that this if-statement is a part of a loop that is iterating through a dictionary of only three values.

 For example, if we had counted only the first 100 votes instead of all the votes, assume the total was: